bharath-hegde-07/HomeDecor/README.md

 **06-03-2025**
 - Completed 70% of React Training in cornerstone
 - Started to work on SpringBoot and added empty java files into repo
-- Completed the course started to build the end points
+- Completed the course
+- Started to build the end points
+- Created the database
+- Implemented admin and user end points
+- Tested end point using postman